1ts-org/snipe/README.md

 ^Space, ^@ | set mark
 ^X ^X | exchange point and mark
-Meta-g | goto an absolute time in the message window Meta–/ 0 | Reset the filter to the default
+Meta-g | goto an absolute time in the message window
+/ 0, Meta–/ 0 | Reset the filter to the default
-Meta–/ = | Edit the current filter
+/ =, Meta–/ = | Edit the current filter
-Meta–- | Filter everything
+/ -, Meta–- | Filter everything
-Meta–/ g | set a foreground/background color rule for the current filter (and reset) Meta–/ f | set a foreground color rule for the current filter (and reset) Meta–/ b | set a background color rule for the current filter (and reset) Meta–/ c | push an approximate match filter on a specified class Meta–/ C | push an exact match filter on a specified class Meta–/ C | push an exact match filter on a specified class Meta–/ p | push a filter on personal messages
+/ g, Meta–/ g | set a foreground/background color rule for the current filter (and reset) / f, Meta–/ f | set a foreground color rule for the current filter (and reset) / b, Meta–/ b | set a background color rule for the current filter (and reset) / c, Meta–/ c | push an approximate match filter on a specified class / p, Meta–/ p | push a filter on personal messages
-Meta–/ s | push a filter on specified sender
+/ s, Meta–/ s | push a filter on specified sender
-Meta–/ / | push a filter based on the current message.
-More ^Us increase specificity, if the backend supports it Meta–/ Meta–/ | pop the filter stack
+/ /, Meta–/ / | push a filter based on the current message.
+More ^Us increase specificity, if the backend supports it / w, Meta–/ Meta–/ | pop the filter stack
-Meta–/ S | Save the current filter (with a prefix, save as the default) Meta–i | popup a window with gunk about the current message R S | dump zephyr (roost) subscriptions into a window R s | subscribe to a zephyr class
+/ S, Meta–/ S | Save the current filter (with a prefix, save as the default) Meta–i | popup a window with gunk about the current message R S | dump zephyr (roost) subscriptions into a window R s | subscribe to a zephyr class